ArHogRider/College-Collage/README.md

 # data-hodgepodge
-A collection of the work I did while getting my Masters in Computer and Infromation Science
+A collection (you gound even say a collage) of the work I did while getting my Masters in Computer and Infromation Science